 It is normal for individuals to experience a variety of reactions and for different needs to emerge over time, and for people to view and experience the same event differently.
 That is why we are keen to hear from you about what support or assistance you and/or your family may still need following this disaster.

-The Department of Communities, Disability Services and Seniors (DCDSS) coordinates Community Recovery services to assist disaster-affected people, including emotional support and financial assistance.
+The Department of Treaty, Aboriginal and Torres Strait Islander Partnerships, Communities and the Arts (DTATSIPCA) coordinates Community Recovery services to assist disaster-affected people, including emotional support and financial assistance.

 Community Recovery staff are available to assess and respond to the needs of the affected communities.